kensho-technologies/graphql-compiler/README.rst

   - :code:`gremlin`, :code:`MATCH` and :code:`SQL` return data in a tabular format, where each
     result is a row of the table, and fields marked for output are columns.
-- However,future compilation targets may have a different format.
+  - However, future compilation targets may have a different format.
 For example, each result may appear in the nested tree format used by the standard GraphQL specification.
 - Each such result must satisfy all directives and types in its corresponding GraphQL query.
 - The returned list of results is **not** guaranteed to be complete!

   - In other words, there may have been additional result sets that satisfy all directives and types in the corresponding GraphQL query, but were not returned by the database.
   - However, compilation target implementations are encouraged to return complete results if at all practical.
 The :code:`MATCH` compilation target is guaranteed to produce complete results.

 Completeness of returned results
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~